rpires71/milestone1/README.md

 ## Project Overview

-As part of the **User-Centric Frontend Development – Milestone Project 1** for the **Level 5 Diploma in Web Application Development**, this project is a personally developed portfolio website.
+<p align="justify">As part of the **User-Centric Frontend Development – Milestone Project 1** for the **Level 5 Diploma in Web Application Development**, this project is a personally developed portfolio website.
 It professionally showcases my skills and experience as a private tutor and educator in **Computer Science and Mathematics**.

 The design follows user-centric principles, focusing on meeting user needs by ensuring the site is **responsive across different devices** and includes **accessible features**.
-Throughout the project, I demonstrate the integration of **real-world user requirements** with **technical front-end development skills**.
+Throughout the project, I demonstrate the integration of **real-world user requirements** with **technical front-end development skills**.</p>

 ## Project Goals